rails/rails/guides/source/caching_with_rails.md

 * `:race_condition_ttl` - This option is used in conjunction with the `:expires_in` option.
 It will prevent race conditions when cache entries expire by preventing multiple processes from simultaneously regenerating the same entry (also known as the dog pile effect).
 This option sets the number of seconds that an expired entry can be reused while a new value is being regenerated.
 It's a good practice to set this value if you use the `:expires_in` option.

-* `:coder` - This option allows to replace the default cache entry serialization mechanism by a custom one.
-The `coder` must respond to `dump` and `load`, and passing a custom coder disable automatic compression.
+* `:coder` - This option replaces the default cache entry serialization mechanism with a custom one.
+The `coder` must respond to `dump` and `load`, and passing a custom coder disables automatic compression.

 #### Connection Pool Options